hpmicro/sdk_env/README.md

 1. The script will generate all examples' segger project of all vailable boards under folder  samples_ses_project by clicking `generate_all_ses_projects.cmd`.

 ## start_gui quick start
 `start_gui.exe` is a visual tool which is used to generate project by `hpm_sdk`.
-User can not only generate sample in `hpm_sdk`, but also generate private application by custom sample directory.
+User can not only generate sample in `hpm_sdk`, but also generate private application by custom board and app directory.
 The whole GUI of `start_gui.exe` is shown as below:

 ![start_gui](doc/img/start_gui.png)

 The menu bar supports setting both English and Chinese languages and provides access to the current user guide.
 For the convenience of users to view and use `hpm_sdk`, the tool is equipped with three built-in quick access points to the `hpm_sdk` documentation, represented by three light purple circular buttons as shown in the above image.
 The help button next to `SDK ENV` opens the homepage of the current `hpm_sdk` help documentation.
 The help button to the right of the `SDK Boards` dropdown directly opens the documentation for the development board that is currently selected.
 Similarly, the help button beside the `SDK Samples` dropdown instantly opens the documentation for the chosen sample.
 You may select and open the corresponding document as per your needs.

-The tool is split to different sections according by different background color:
+- The tool is split to different sections according by different background color:

 1. SDK ENV configuration: You can set SDK ENV path manually.
 After clicking `Advanced` button, you can set the details of `hpm_sdk` path and `CMake、Ninja` path and so on.